 There were no significant changes to the structure of the short-term incentive program as the Committee determined that the plan design effectively targeted the fundamental drivers of our business.
 All of the goals and weightings remained consistent with 2016.
 In 2017, our short-term incentive program consisted of the MIP, which provides quarterly and annual cash payouts to the NEOs and others within the Company based upon achievement of pre-established performance goals.
 Similar to prior years, we again included a 150% of target award limit on our non-income metrics, which were net unit development (North America and International) and combined comparables (North America and International) (in each case, as defined and calculated in the table below).
 The 150% limit for the quarterly metrics is applied after aggregation of the two quarterly metrics on a weighted, combined basis.
 During payment calculations, any awards above 150% of target would be retained in a pool for potential payout at year-end.
 To the extent actual pre-tax income exceeded the 2017 budgeted amount, all or a portion of the additional awards retained in the pool as a result of the 150% limit during each payment date (along with amounts above 150% of target on the annual net development metrics) would be available for payment.
-The Company believes the plan design with built-in limits prevents paying excessive awards when our pre-tax income does not meet our objectives for the full year, and is an important threshold; therefore, no amounts were retained in the pool for additional award payments to the NEOs or any other participant.
+The Company believes the plan design with built-in limits prevents paying excessive awards when our pre-tax income does not meet our objectives for the full year, and is an important element in mitigating risk of focusing on short-term performance.
+For 2017, all payments on our non-income metrics were below the 150% threshold; therefore, no amounts were retained in the pool for additional award payments to the NEOs or any other participant.